 The State approved the original Site B landfill permit documents in fiscal year 1995.
 Site B, adjacent to Site A, includes an 18-acre Cell 1, a 28-acre Cell 2 and a 12-acre Cell 3.
 All of the disposal cells within Site B are constructed with a double composite liner system.
 Cell 1 construction was completed and operational by January 1997.
 Cell 1 reached its interim capacity prematurely in August 2000, resulting in the immediate need to temporarily transfer waste to an out of state landfill.
 This temporary waste transfer operation lasted until the construction of the first half of Cell 2 was completed and operational in August 2001.
 Construction of the second half of Cell 2 was completed and operational by November 2003.
 Cell 2 reached approximately 95% of its capacity in December 2005, at which time waste transfer operations were initiated.
 The construction of the sub title D liner system for third Cell was completed in August 2006 and is in service receiving approximately 50 tons per day ("TPD") of waste.
+An active gas extraction system was installed at Site B in 2010 in conjunction with the landfill gas to energy project through DCO Energy.

 Leachate from both Site A and B landfills is processed at an onsite Leachate Treatment Plant located between Site A and Site B. This plant collects and treats leachate and discharges the treated effluent into Bush Creek.
 The County also operates a comprehensive Groundwater and Gas Monitoring Program for Sites A, B and the rubblefill.
 DUSWM is presently executing a project that will extend a sewer interceptor along Bush Creek to a point where the Leachate Treatment Plant discharge could be connected, eliminating the Leachate Plant's direct discharge into Bush Creek.
-Construction of this line is programmed to start in the Spring 2010.
+Construction of this line is programmed to start in Fall 2011.

 Construction of Cells 1 and 2 was funded with proceeds from the County's Public Facilities Bonds of 1995 and 2000, respectively.
-Funding for the Leachate Treatment Plant, Stormwater Diversion Project and Site A Closure Project was from the Maryland Department of the Environment ("MDE") Revolving Loan Program.
-The Cell 3 Construction and Rubblefill Closure Project have been granted approval for funding from the Revolving Loan Program.
+Funding for the Leachate Treatment Plant, Stormwater Diversion Project, Site A Closure Project, and Cell 3 Construction and Rubblefill Closure Project was from the Maryland Department of the Environment ("MDE") Revolving Loan Program.

-Other than through its curbside collection and drop-off-center recycling programs the County does not provide or fund waste collection services.
+Other than through its curbside collection, the County does not provide or fund waste collection services.
 Municipal or private waste haulers (by subscription) collect trash in Frederick County and use the County's Reich's Ford Road disposal facilities as their primary disposal facility for municipal solid waste generated in Frederick County.

-The County's residential Recycling Program includes curbside collection for all individual residential properties, 12 satellite drop-off center locations and two yard waste drop-off sites with mulching/composting operations.
+The County's residential Recycling Program includes curbside collection for all individual residential properties, one drop-off center location at the Reich's Ford Road landfill and two yard waste drop-off sites with mulching/composting operations.
 In 2009 the County's curbside residential collection program was upgraded to a single stream operation and expanded from 54,000 to 72,000 households.